Hearing Devices

 Behind-the-Ear Devices (BTE)

 BTE devices have a small plastic case that fits behind the ear and conducts sound to the ear canal, usually through an ear mould that is custom-made.
-BTEs can be used for mild to profound hearing losses and are especially useful for children because of their durability and ability to connect to assistive listening devices such as classroom FM systems.
+BTEs can be used for mild to profound hearing loss and are especially useful for children because of their durability and ability to connect to assistive listening devices such as classroom FM systems.

 In-the-Ear Devices (ITE)

 Some modern circuits are able to provide feedback regulation or cancellation to assist with this.
-Traditionally, ITEs have not been recommended for young children because their fit could not be as easily modified as the ear mould for a BTE and thus the device had to be replaced frequently as the child grew.
+Traditionally, ITEs have not been recommended for young children because their fit could not be as easily modified as the ear mould for a BTE, and thus, the device had to be replaced frequently as the child grew.

 In-the-Canal Devices (ITC)